38 min read

 Even though they have a less sophisticated approach, their actions can still cause significant damage and financial losses.

-State-Sponsored Hackers: A Nation-State's Arsenal
+State-Sponsored Threat Actors: A Nation-State's Arsenal

 Chief Goal: Espionage, theft, or other disruptive activity that furthers the interests of a particular nation/group of nations.